matloff/fasteR/README.md

 **pima**.

 Note that second argument, 'header=TRUE'.
-A header in a file, if one exists, states what names the columns in the data frame are to have.
+A header in a file, if one exists, is in the first line in the file.
+It states what names the columns in the data frame are to have.
 If the file doesn't have one, set **header** to FALSE.
 You can always add names to your data frame later (future lesson).

 It's always good to take a quick look at a new data frame: